 Thermal camera stores the thermal, visual, and MSX enhanced images with just a single trigger.
 The saved images are in Radiometric JPEG format which has all the temperature details for further inspection.

 The picture-in-picture feature in this thermal camera allows overlaying the selected part of the thermal image onto the visible light digital photo. this clarifies the issues locations and provides more detailed documentation at the end of the inspection.

 The rechargeable Lithium-Ion battery used in this device offers few hours of operating time.

 3. FLIR DM284 Professional Imaging Camera

-FLIR DM284 thermal camera is the best all-in-one inspection device that detects the electrical issues quickly.
+FLIR DM284 is the best all-in-one inspection device and one of the cheap thermal camera that detects the electrical issues quickly.

 Technically, FLIR DM284 is a fully-developed digital multi-meter that has the thermal imaging camera with the IR sensor of resolution 160 x 120 pixels.

 This thermal camera is powered by IGM (Infrared Guided Measurement) help you in spotting the heat issues and then the multi-meter will detect on the spot.